HubSpot/Baragon/cookbook/README.md

 }
 ```

-...or in a wrapper cookbook:
+…or in a wrapper cookbook:

 ```ruby
 include_recipe 'baragon::server'